 It’s simple to build a heated hot tub fueled by a simple wood-fire by yourself.
-Keep on reading to learn how you can build one of your very own DIY heated hot tubs – for (hopefully) less than $1,000 – a fraction of what you would spend trying to install one of those fancy Jacuzzi tubs in your home.
+Keep on reading to learn how you can build one of your very own DIY heated hot tub – for (hopefully) less than $1,000 – a fraction of what you would spend trying to install one of those fancy Jacuzzi tubs in your home.
+We’ve hauled away 100s of Jacuzzis from Phoenix homes to know that these tubs are a short lived luxury in the Valley of the Sun.
+This DIY method will allow you to construct your own in a weekend, and when you’re ready to move on the disposal will be minimal.

 Place your tub and set the foundation.
 This will entail placing your tub or stock tank on the ground where you want it.
 Trace the outside of it with a stick or chalk, then dig within that area about 6-10 inches into the ground.
 Pack down a couple of inches of gravel, then pour the concrete so your hot tub sits just above the surface of the ground.